copier-org/copier/docs/configuring.md

 If a `str` or `List[str]` is given as a task it will be treated as `command` with all other items not present.

+Refer to the example provided below for more information.

 !!! example